Elite Baseball

 Q: What is the official season for Elite baseball?

-A: Elite tryouts happen in mid-August.
-Teams have fall ball schedules consisting of a handful of games against EBLO and university opponents, along with weekly practices to prepare for at least one tournament.
-Summer schedules consist of 18-24 regular season games against EBLO opponents, the EBLO Showcase tournament (May), 2 U.S. Showcase tournaments, Elims or OBAs, TBAs, and 1 to 2 more Ontario tournaments.
+A: Elite tryouts happen in the summer between mid-July and early August.
+Teams have fall ball schedules consisting of 6-10 games against EBLO and university opponents, along with weekly practices to prepare for at least one tournament.
+Summer schedules consist of 20-24 regular season games against EBLO opponents, the EBLO Showcase tournament (May), 2 U.S. Showcase tournaments, Elims or OBAs, TBAs, and 1 to 2 more Ontario tournaments.
 Teams have a weekly slot at Talbot Park in Leaside and periodic extra slots on weekends.

 Q: Where will we play in the summer?